Service Company Rethinking their Benefits Flex Plan

 - NextGen Benefit advisors implemented proven innovations to reduce costs sustainably, eliminate the risk of major increases, and reduce annual renewal increases to half of the industry average

-Through proper positioning, education sessions, and recorded webinars both the HR team and employees felt the transition was seamless, logical, and fully supported.
+Through proper positioning, education sessions, and recorded webinars both the companies HR team and employees felt the transition was seamless, logical, and fully supported.